 Standard warranties generally start and end with you.
 If you are moving soon in the future, it’s over for the warranty.
 The new homeowner is left with no warranty on the roofing material.
 If you upgrade to another warranty, it might allow you at least a one-time transfer to a new owner, which potential buyers find very attractive.

 There are often things that are excluded from warranties, so be certain of what is covered and what is left out.
 The materials are generally covered for defects, but the costs for labor installation may not be covered.

-At Midwest Exteriors Plus, we give you a lifetime guarantee on our workmanship.
+At Midwest Roofing, Siding & Windows, we give you a lifetime guarantee on our workmanship.
 We stand behind our work 100% and we want you to know you’re getting the best.
 We’ll go over the warranty options in detail with you so you understand all of the choices and can make an informed decision as to what is best for your home.